FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 for loads with multiple trial results and a non-zero goal loss ratio.

 MLRsearch defines one such generalization, called the conditional throughput.
-It is the forwarding rate from one of the trials performed at the load in question.
+It is the trial forwarding rate from one of the trials performed at the load in question.
 Specification of which trial exactly is quite technical, see the specification and Appendix B.